Matt Wallner Preview, Player Props: Twins vs. Pirates

 - The Pirates pitching staff is 15th in MLB with a collective 8.7 strikeouts per nine innings.

-- Pirates pitchers combine to surrender 137 total home runs at a rate of 1.1 per game (to rank 11th in baseball).
+- Pirates pitchers combine to allow 138 total home runs at a rate of 1.1 per game (to rank 11th in baseball).

-- The Pirates will send Jackson (0-0) out to make his second start of the season.
+- Keller will try for his 10th victory when he makes the start for the Pirates, his 26th of the season.
+He is 9-8 with a 4.27 ERA and 161 strikeouts in 149 2/3 innings pitched.

-- The right-hander last pitched on Sunday against the Cincinnati Reds, when he tossed 3 2/3 innings, allowing three earned runs while giving up five hits.
+- In his most recent appearance on Sunday against the Cincinnati Reds, the righty tossed six innings, allowing one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.